openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/download.md

 ## Describe downloadable datasets

-This command reports reports various information about datasets that can be downloaded with the `download` command.
+This command reports various information about datasets that can be downloaded with the `download` command.
 The information is reported either as human-readable text (the default) or as a JSON object.
 The format can be selected with the `--report-format` option.